ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for 1.10.8_1530, released 7 November 2018
 {: #1108_1530_ha-master}

+The following table shows the changes that are included in the worker node fix pack 1.10.8_1530.
+{: shortdesc}

 <table summary="Changes that were made since version 1.10.8_1528">
 <caption>Changes since version 1.10.8_1528</caption>